-American Water Works isn’t going anywhere any time soon.
+The company isn’t going anywhere any time soon.
 Coronavirus, economic recession, geopolitical tensions, election uncertainty, and a slew of other factors that tend to weigh heavily on the stock market generally have little bearing on this particular company.
 Everyone needs water regardless of how fast the coronavirus is spreading, which president is in office, or whether there is war or peace.

 This consistent demand has led to tremendous growth over the years and will likely lead to further growth ahead.
-American Water Works enjoys a solid credit rating and appears to be in a solid financial position to continue delivering consistent performance.
+American Water Works enjoys a solid credit rating and appears to be in a financial position to continue delivering consistent performance.

 3. Dominion Energy (NYSE: D)

-With such a high dividend payout ratio, dominance in the provision of electricity and natural gas in various states, protection from economic hardship, and its position as a potential safe haven in a low interest rate investing environment, Dominion Energy is a stock that’s well worth your attention.
+With a high dividend payout ratio, dominance in the provision of electricity and natural gas in various states, protection from economic hardship, and its position as a potential safe haven in a low interest rate investing environment, Dominion Energy is a stock that’s well worth your attention.

 4. Duke Energy (NYSE: DUK)

 At the same time, Duke Energy is another company with strong growth in revenue and earnings, leading to great dividends.
-The company has a dividend payout ratio of 73.5%, meaning that investors take home a decent chunk of profits while also providing a little wiggle room for future dividend growth.
+The company has a dividend payout ratio of 75.39%, meaning that investors take home a decent chunk of profits while also providing a little wiggle room for future dividend growth.